PaulPetillot/QuotesOnDev/README.md

 ----
 ## Goals of the site
-This site has been created to learn how to create a theme by using Wordpress.
+This site has been created to learn how to create a theme by using Wordpress and how to use the Wordpress REST API.

 ----
 ## Technology used